HairyFotr/linter/README.md

 Linter is a Scala compiler plugin that adds compile-time checks to help protect against various possible bugs and style problems.

 ## Usage

-__Note:__ If you have instructions for another build tool or IDE, or better instructions for current ones, please make a pull request.

 ### From sbt
 Add it as a compiler plugin to your project by editing your `build.sbt` file: